SciRooPlot/SciRooPlot/README.md

   // you can also simply add the ratio of two input data plot[1].AddRatio("histName3", "inputIdentifierB", "histName1", "inputIdentifierA", "ratioLabel");
-  // for incopatible data (e.g. different number of bins or bin limits) the framework will try to use splines to interpolate the datapoints before dividing
+  // for incompatible data (e.g. different number of bins or bin limits) the framework will try to use splines to interpolate the data points before dividing
   // in case numerator and denominator are sub-samples of one another bayesian error propagation can be applied: plot[1].AddRatio("histName3", "inputIdentifierB", "histName1", "inputIdentifierA", "ratioLabel").SetIsCorrelated();